JanJaapPoos/DRuMFISH/WP2.md

 	Errors in F⁄M followed a similar pattern to the errors in SPR.
 	Large variability in recruitment led to poor estimates of F⁄M, but generally lower errors in estimating SPR.

-Wetzel, C.R. and A.E.
+**Wetzel, C.R. and A.E.
 Punt (2015).
 Evaluating the performance of data-moderate and catch-only assessment methods for U.S. west coast groundfish.
-Fisheries Research 171: 170-187.
+Fisheries Research 171: 170-187.**

 Abstract: The estimation of sustainable harvest limits for stocks that have never been assessed and have limited data available can be challenging.
 Harvest limits for previously un-assessed U.S. west coast groundfish have been set using catch-only methods (Depletion Corrected Average Catch [DCAC] and Depletion-Based Stock Reduction Analysis [DB-SRA]) for data-limited stocks, as well as catch and index based methods (Extended Depletion-Based Stock Reduction Analysis [XDB-SRA] and Extended Simple Stock Synthesis[XSSS]) for data-moderate stocks.
 To account for uncertainty and to prevent overfishing the harvest levels for U.S. west coast groundfish are reduced based upon the estimation method and the amount of data used.
 A management strategy evaluation was applied to evaluate the performance of each estimation method to provide benchmark harvest levels for two life-history types (U.S. west coast flatfish and rockfish) under varying misspecifications of the parameter distributions used by these methods.
 Both, data-moderate and catch-only (data-limited) methods, resulted in overfishing > 0.50 (except XSSS in select scenarios) when the simulated stock was below the relative biomass target for both life-histories.
 Each of the data-moderate methods (XDB-SRA and XSSS) that applied biomass index data failed to estimate the correct stock status in the first assessment when an overly optimistic prior distribution about the stock status was assumed.
 However, during the projection period as the biomass index lengthened, the estimates of current stock size improved for both of these estimation methods, reducing the probability of overfishing to <0.50 (except XSSS for one scenario).
 The ability to incorporate index data by the data-moderate methods resulted in improved estimates, as the data became more informative, for stock status and the subsequent harvest limits, that when reduced to account for uncertainty resulted in population stock sizes that either remain stable or rebuild toward the biomass targets for both life-histories.
 A notable exception was the performance of XDB-SRA for the flatfish life-history when the stock was at the target level and the prior was assumed correctly.
 In this instance the index data were non-informative, resulting in overfishing due to overly optimistic estimates of relative population size.

 Data/information requirements:
 See MacCall (2009) for DCAC, Dick and MacCall (2011) for DB-SRA and Cope (2013) for SSS (but note, only the extension to this, XSSS, was tested).
 An additional requirement for the extensions XDB-SRA and XSSS is incorporating observed biomass indices that are used to update input prior distributions based on model fits to these indices (using adaptive importance sampling); the additional requirement classifies these extended methods as data-moderate rather than data-poor.

 Assumptions:
 See descriptions elsewhere, as indicated above.

-Method of operation and testing
+Method of operation and testing:
 Testing of the methods was done within a management strategy evaluation framework.
 Two life-history types common to U.S. west coast groundfish were tested: a fast-growing, short-lived flatfish, and a slow-growing, long-lived rockfish.
 The operating model was defined to be a specified proportion of virgin biomass at the start of management-based projections, depending on life-history and simulation scenario.
 Scenarios comprised one where all prior distributions were centred about their true values and the relative biomass at the start of projections was at the management target, and the remaining scenarios being variations of this, with priors (for depletion and productivity) being over-optimistically specified (i.e. biased in a negative direction relative to their true distributions); for these remaining scenarios, the relative biomass at the start of projections was always below the management target.
 OFLs were calculated for each of the methods tested, and ABCs derived from these by applying a buffer factor (0.69 for DCAC and DB-SRA, and 0.83 for XDB-SRA and XSSS).
 The OFL was calculated only once for DCAC at the start of the projection, because this method defines a one-time only calculation of yield.
 Although the OFL is calculated each year for DB-SRA, the estimation is only applied once (deriving a vector of OFLs for the future) and prior distributions are not updated.
 The data-moderate methods (XDB-SRA and XSSS) estimate biomass and OFLs for the subsequent four years (mirroring the management cycle) based on the available index data.

 Main conclusions:
 	DCAC and DB-SRA generally avoided overfishing when depletion was correctly assumed to be at the target level (0.25B0 for flatfish and 0.4B0 for rockfish) at the start of the projection period.
 However, under this scenario, XDB-SRA set OFLs and ABCs that were well above the true OFLs, resulting in poor outcomes for each stock; this is partly explained by an initially non-informative biomass index, with the buffer reduction not large enough to prevent overfishing.
 XDB-SRA performed particularly poorly in the flatfish case with rapid population dynamics and little contrast in the biomass index.

 	All estimation methods, except DCAC, resulted in overfishing when the prior on depletion at the start of the projection period was misspecified (i.e. assumed more optimistic than the true level) and the stock was below the target level at the start of projections.
 This was most notable for DB-SRA.
 However, XDB-SRA and XSSS were able to utilise the index data such that, within 10-15 years, the updated prior distributions for depletion at the start of projections resulted in OFLs and ABCs that allowed stock rebuilding.
 DCAC generally resulted in increasing or flat population trajectories, but overfishing still occurred for portions of the trajectory when parameters were misspecified, despite application of a higher buffer (0.69) to account for uncertainty.

 	DCAC and DB-SRA performed somewhat better for the rockfish scenarios because these methods tend to estimate the “windfall” biomass of the older age classes associated with long-lived species.
 However, long-term application of these methods could have undesirable effects compared to XDB-SRA and XSSS because of the lack of ability to update priors based on data.
 Nevertheless, these methods could be useful for management in the short term (≤10 years), particularly for stocks that have low historical exploitation.
 Ability to project forward/forecast:
 All the methods apart from DCAC can be used for projections.

-	Real-world examples and applications
+### Real-world examples and applications

-Patrik, W.S., Spencer, P., Ormseth, O., Cope, J. Field, J., Kobayashi, D., Gedamke, T., Cortés, E., Bigelow, K., Overholtz, W., Link, J. and P. Lawson (2009).
+**Patrik, W.S., Spencer, P., Ormseth, O., Cope, J. Field, J., Kobayashi, D., Gedamke, T., Cortés, E., Bigelow, K., Overholtz, W., Link, J. and P. Lawson (2009).
 Use of productivity and susceptibility indices to determine stock vulnerability, with example applications to six U.S. fisheries.
 U.S. Dep.
 Commer., NOAA Tech.
 Memo.
-NMFS-F/SPO-101, 90 p.
+NMFS-F/SPO-101, 90 p.**

 Executive Summary: In response to congressional action, the U.S. National Oceanic and Atmospheric Administration’s National Marine Fisheries Service (NMFS) in 2009 revised the National Standard 1 (NS1) guidelines that govern federal fisheries management in the United States.
 The term “vulnerability” is referenced in sections of the NS1 guidelines that deal with: 1) differentiating between “fishery” and “ecosystem components” stocks, 2) assembling and managing stock complexes, and 3) creating management control rules.
 NMFS created a Vulnerability Evaluation Work Group (VEWG) in January 2008 to provide a methodology for determining vulnerability.
 While quantitative modelling provides the most rigorous method for determining whether a stock is vulnerable to becoming overfished or is currently experiencing overfishing, insufficient data exist to perform such modelling for many of the stocks managed by NMFS.
 These relatively data-poor stocks highlight the need to develop a flexible semi-quantitative methodology that can be applied broadly to many fisheries and regions.
 The methodology developed and six example applications to U.S. fisheries are contained in this document.
 The vulnerability of a stock to becoming overfished is defined in the NS1 guidelines as a function of its productivity (“the capacity of the stock to produce MSY and to recover if the population is depleted”) and its susceptibility to the fishery (“the potential for the stock to be impacted by the fishery, which includes direct captures, as well as indirect impacts to the fishery”).
 Upon review of several risk assessment methods, the Productivity and Susceptibility Assessment (PSA) was chosen as the best approach for determining the vulnerability of data-poor stocks.
 The PSA evaluates an array of productivity and susceptibility attributes for a stock, from which index scores for productivity and susceptibility are computed and graphically displayed.
 The PSA methodology described in this document scores attributes on a three-point scale (i.e., 1 = low, 2 = moderate, 3 = high).
 The weighted average of each factor’s attribute scores is plotted in an x-y scatter plot and the vulnerability score of the stock is calculated by measuring the Euclidean distance of the datum point from the origin of the plot.
 Stocks that receive a low productivity score and a high susceptibility score are considered to be the most vulnerable, while stocks with a high productivity score and low susceptibility score are considered to be the least vulnerable.
 The PSA methodology contains several modifications to previously published examples, including: 1) expanding the number of attributes scored from 13 to 22 to consider both direct and indirect impacts; 2) redefining the attribute scoring bins to align with life history characteristics of fish species found in U.S. waters; 3) developing and attribute weighting system that allows users to customize the analysis for a particular fishery; 4) developing a data quality index based on five tiers of data quality, ranging from best data to no data, to provide an estimate of information uncertainty; and 5) developing a protocol for addressing stocks captured by different sectors of a fishery (e.g., different gear types, different regions).
 The PSA was applied to six U.S. fisheries, containing 162 stocks that exhibited varying degrees of productivity, susceptibility, and data quality.
 The PSA was capable of broadly distinguishing between stocks based on fishing pressure, as stocks that were known to be overfished or undergoing overfishing in the past had significantly higher vulnerability scores (P = 0.002) than other stocks, and post hoc analysis of four potential candidates for ecosystem component stocks had some of lowest vulnerability scores.
 However, the vulnerability of non-target stocks was not significantly different from target stocks for three of the example applications (Hawaii longline-tuna sector, Hawaii longline-swordfish sector, and Atlantic shark complex), highlighting the need to carefully examine non-target stocks when determining ecosystem component stocks.
 Thresholds for low, moderate, and high vulnerability that could be used to distinguish ecosystem component stocks will likely depend on the nature of the fishery to which the PSA is applied.
 It is recommended that the fishery management councils and their associated scientific and statistical committees jointly determine these thresholds to aid in their decision making process.
 The degree of consistency within the productivity and susceptibility scores was determined from correlations of a particular attribute to its overall productivity or susceptibility score (after removal of the attribute being evaluated).
 High correlation scores were observed for the majority (i.e., 20 of 22 attributes) of the productivity and susceptibility attributes, indicating a high degree of consistency with the productivity and susceptibility attributes.
 The PSA developed for this report considers missing data as an endpoint in a continuum of data quality.
 Data availability in the example applications was generally high for the majority of the attributes examined, averaging 88% and ranging from 30% to 100%.
 Data quality is a consideration in interpreting the vulnerability scores, and it is recommended that managers employ the precautionary approach when evaluating a PSA with limited or poor data.
 Resources for conducting a vulnerability analysis can be found at http://www.nmfs.noaa.gov/msa2007/catchlimits.htm/vulnerability.

 Data/information requirements:
 The same data required for PSA methodology.

 Assumptions:
 All assumption from PSA analysis.

 Outputs expected:
 	The same of PSA (among those, index of how vulnerable the managed stocks are to becoming overfished and guidance to help determine the needed strength of conservation measures and the degree of precaution to apply in management measures).